-Broadway in Tarrytown and Sleepy Hollow is set up for one thing: cars.
+Broadway the Rivertowns (Sleepy Hollow through Hastings-on-Hudson) is set up for one thing: cars.
 Now's the time to change it.
 We need a Broadway everybody can use.

 Bike Tarrytown was founded because we kept meeting people who said they want to ride bikes for local errands, but are too scared.
 So in three months we photographed 100 people seeking safe streets.

 The lack of safe bike infrastructure forces them to drive places -- using parking spaces when they get there, while creating congestion, pollution and crashes along the way.